-- a.
-The second-year paper must have been accepted by the two designated readers, and the presentation of this paper completed by October 15th at the beginning of the third year. - b.
-Two recitation sections of MGMT 1010 must be completed. - c.
-All course requirements must be fulfilled with no incompletes of any type on record and an overall grade average of at least B.
+a.
+As explained above, the second-year paper must have been successfully defended by August 31 before the beginning of the third year.

+b.
+All course requirements must be fulfilled with no incompletes of any type on record and an overall grade average of at least B+.

-d.
+c.
 The evaluation committee will review the performance of any student who has not met these considerations and decide, following a simple majority voting rule, whether to retain or dismiss the student.
 The committee will solicit input from faculty serving as advisors or readers for the second-year paper, from other faculty involved with the student in collaborative research, and faculty instructors for any classes taken during the third year, as well as information from the first- and second-year evaluations.
 In the event of a tied vote, the doctoral coordinator shall cast the deciding vote.